citizenweb3/manuscripts/content/who-are-the-validators.md

 +++
-title = "Who we are"
-date = 2022-09-16
+title = "Who are the validators?" date = 2022-09-16

 [taxonomies]
-tags = ["validator", "podcast", "citizen cosmos", "cosmos", "evmos", "cyber"]
+tags = ["validator", "podcast", "citizen cosmos", "cosmos", "evmos", "cyber", "staking"]
 +++

 # Who are the validators?